 We do not transfer three commonly required courses: Introduction to Mao Zedong Thoughts, Ideological and Moral Cultivation and Fundamentals of Law, and Principles of Marxism.

-Students who transfer to Johns Hopkins from another college or university, and Hopkins students who study abroad for a semester, may transfer up to 6 credits of writing-intensive credit for a course(s) under these conditions:
+Students may transfer up to 6 credits of writing-intensive credit for a course(s) under these conditions:

 - The course must meet University criteria for a writing intensive course.